Thanvish07/acm-winter-school-edge-ai/content/_index.md

         * **MicroPython**

     design:
-      columns: 1
+      columns: 1 # Forces content to use the full width
-      # Set padding/margin to 0 to maximize horizontal stretch, relying on columns: 1
+      # Use horizontal padding to ensure content stretches but isn't centered by the theme's defaults
       spacing:
-        padding: [0, 0, 0, 0]
+        padding: ["3rem", "5rem", "3rem", "5rem"]

   # === 3.
 TOPICS BLOCK (Visually interactive with icons) ===
   - block: features
     id: topics